Degree Fields

 Employment

-Distribution of wage and salary employment in computer and electronic product manufacturing by industry segment, 2006 (Employment in thousands)
+Distribution of wage and salary employment in computer and electronic product manufacturing, by detailed industry, 2008

-Navigational, measuring, electromedical, and control instruments 438 33.3
+Navigational, measuring, electomedical, and control instruments manufacturing 441.6 35.4

 About 6 percent of workers are engineering technicians, many of whom work closely with engineers.
 Engineering technicians help develop new products, work in production areas, and sometimes assist customers in installing, maintaining, and repairing equipment.
 They also may test new products or processes to make sure that everything works correctly.

-About 16 percent of workers in the industry are in management, business, and financial operations occupations.
-In this industry, top management is much more likely to have a technical background than are its counterparts in other industries.
-This is especially true in smaller companies, which often are founded by engineers, computer scientists, or other technical professionals.
+About 16 percent of the workers in the industry are in management, business, and financial occupations.
+Top managers in this industry are much more likely to have a technical background than their counterparts in other industries.
+This is especially true in smaller companies, which often are founded by engineers or other technical professionals to sell the products they develop.

-About 14 percent of workers in the industry hold office and administrative support or sales and related jobs.
-Sales positions require technical knowledge and abilities; as a result, engineers and technicians often may find opportunities in sales or sales support.
+About 4 percent of the industry is made up of workers who sell the products manufactured by the industry.
+Sales positions require technical knowledge and abilities; as a result, engineers and technicians may find opportunities in sales or sales support.

-Employment of wage and salary workers in computer and electronic product manufacturing by occupation, 2006 and projected change, 2006-16 (Employment in thousands)
+Employment of wage and salary workers in computer and electronic product manufacturing, 2008 and projected change, 2008-2018.

 Number Percent